PrEP: The HIV prevention drug

 HIV can be transmitted through:

 PrEP does not stop you from getting other STIs so it is not a replacement for condoms.
 Using condoms every time you have sex is the best way to prevent you from getting or passing on STIs.
+Since November 2019 PrEP is now available for free in Ireland through the HSE for people who meet specific criteria.
+You can find out more about who is eligible for free PrEP below.

 - Who can benefit from taking PrEP